Indigenous Women in Community Leadership

 - Application deadline May 15, 2020

 This program takes place in Mi’km’aki, the ancestral and unceded territory of the Mi’kmaq people.
 It encourages Indigenous women to further develop their leadership skills and abilities for community-led and community-driven development.
 Social change in solidarity with others and providing tools that prioritize equity and inclusion are central goals.
-The course welcomes First Nation, Métis and Inuit women or trans women who can demonstrate the ways they are currently engaged in or showing their potential for leadership in their respective communities, organizations or Nations.
+The course welcomes all self-identified First Nation, Métis and Inuit women who can demonstrate the ways they are currently engaged in or showing their potential for leadership in their respective communities, organizations or Nations.

 Personal benefits include:

 - building leadership awareness by discovering your strengths and capacities;

 - understanding opportunities and challenges in your community;

 - learning practical tools and strategies to lead community-driven change forward;

 - networking with a motivated and diverse group of Indigenous women to build approaches that break down barriers and limits to community development work.